poonawalalab/poonawalalab.github.io/dlab.md

 * Control Theory basics: ([youtube](https://www.youtube.com/watch?v=aLlbwk68-tw))
 * ME Robotics Course ([website](https://poonawalalab.github.io/rmc-s21/))
   * If you are at UK, I also recommend Dr. Biyun Xie's course 'EE 599 Introduction to Robotics' course that focuses on kinematics of robotic mechanisms.
+  * Many robotics algorithms rely on numerical optimization, convex or otherwise.
+See above.
 * Machine Learning
   * Read the **introductions** of [this book](https://mlstory.org/) and [this book]( https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
   * Complete Andrew Ng's [course](https://www.coursera.org/learn/machine-learning) that introduces concepts
-  * For coding skills, go through [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python) (copy in lab).
+  * For coding skills, go through [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python) or this [short course](https://github.com/poonawalalab/dlcourse).
   * For an online course, [this intro to DL]( http://introtodeeplearning.com).
   * This [deep learning textbook](https://www.deeplearningbook.org/) is in the lab.